 Despite a steady improvement of socioeconomic indicators over the past decade, particular health, education economic growth figures, the pace of sustainable development has waned as the competitiveness of the growth sectors have not been sufficiently based on long term sustainable sources: high and volatile ODA and a surge in FDI related mainly to tourism and an expected oil boom which has not yet materialized, while the fiscal base has remained limited.
-The transition from a subsistence economy to a service economy has been partially successful, while the role of private sector funding has remained relatively timid due weaknesses in infrastructure and the enabling business environment.
-Thanks to increases in social spending to reach well over 30% of the budget, with strong and sustained support of external financing, the important achievements in social indicators have been made possible.
+The transition from a subsistence economy to a service economy has been partially successful, while the role of private sector funding has remained relatively timid due to an inadequate infrastructure.
+Thanks increases in social spending to reach well over 30% of the budget, with strong and sustained support of external financing, the important achievements in social indicators have been made possible.
 Several groups, however, continue to remain behind and have not been able to benefit from the socio-economic development of the past decade.
-It concerns the people below the international poverty line whose number stubbornly remains at two thirds of the population but also the unemployed women who have had less opportunities than their male peers, women and children who have been subject to violence, the elderly and handicapped, the latter are mostly excluded from socio-economic life.
-Emphasis is also put on youth as the growing emigration of youth causes a serious brain drain in the economy.
+It below concerns the people the international poverty line whose number stubbornly remains at two thirds of the population but also the unemployed women who have had less opportunities than their male peers, women and children who have been subject to violence, the elderly and handicapped who are mostly excluded from socio-economic life.
 The districts of Caué en Lembá have the lowest socio-economic development indicators while Principe Island faces additional challenges of double insularity resulting in very high cost of logistics.
 From the perspective of the SDGs, several main cross-sectoral challenges have been identified with possible accelerators that address the root causes of the uneven development trend and seek to fast-track the efforts to achieve the 2030 agenda.

-Challenge 1-Jobs and Social Protection: Weak economy which does not generate enough decent jobs and resources for the socio-economic development of the growing population and to fund the social protection system.
+Challenge 1: Weak economy which does not generate enough decent jobs and resources for socio-economic development of the growing population and fund the social protection system

-Challenge 2-Education: Ouality education and professional, technical, vocational training is insufficient to provide decent jobs for the young women and men.
-Challenge 3- Food Security: Low food production, poor nutrition, hygiene and lack of access to improved sanitation and affect the potable water health. educational and economic outcomes of the poor, in particular women and children.
-Challenge 4- Health: Delivery of essential health services is insufficient to evolving needs while vulnerable people are not adequately covered by social protection programs.
+Challenge 2: Quality of education and professional, technical, vocational training is insufficient to provide decent jobs for the young women and men

+Challenge 3: Poor nutrition, hygiene and lack of access to improved sanitation and potable water affect the health and educational outcomes of the poor, in particular women and children

+Challenge 4: Delivery of essential health services is insufficient to evolving needs while vulnerable people are not adequately covered by social protection programs

-Challenge 5- Energy, Climate change and Biodiversity: Climate action to foster the energy transition, integrate adaptation to Climate change and biodiversity conservation, into policy making and implementation strategies.
+Challenge 5: Adaptation to Climate change and biodiversity conservation are not mainstreamed in policy making and implementation

-Challenge 6- Governance: Weaknesses in institutional capacities, core public administration functions and control mechanisms, affect the trust in Government and effective delivery of services.
+Challenge 6: Weaknesses in control mechanisms, institutional capacities and core public administration functions affect the effective delivery of services to the population

-Challenge 7- Justice and Security: Weaknesses in the justice and security system affect negatively economic growth and the protection of vulnerable groups.
+Challenge 7: Weaknesses in the justice system affect negatively the protection of vulnerable groups and the development of the private sector development.

 For each challenge, a set of accelerators has been formulated which could boost the implementation of the SDGs.
-Digitalization, energy transition and development financing have been identified as key accelerators as well as the youth potential.
-The Covid-19 pandemic has impacted severely on the tourist economy of the archipelago, and its macro-economic situation, further reducing the fiscal space to transform the economy towards the areas in which STP has its competitive advantages.
-Climate change is impacting the socio-economic negatively development, in particular for coastal communities.
-Other external risks which can have a strong effect on the implementation of the SDGs relate to the ongoing Ukraine-Russia war. increases in oil prices and agricultural products has fueled inflation in STP.
-As a result, the cost of living has greatly increased, thus , negatively impacting purchasing power and poverty figures.
+The Covid-19 pandemic has impacted severely on the tourist economy of the archipelago, and its situation. macro-economic reducing the fiscal space to transform the economy towards the areas in which STP has its competitive advantages.
+Climate change is impacting negatively the socioeconomic development, in particular for coastal communities.
+Other external risks which can have a strong effect on the implementation of the SDGs relate to the Ukraine-Russia war, that has caused increases in oil prices and agricultural products thus fueling the inflation and increased cost of living for the population of STP, and may affect future ODA flows.